jackson15j/python_homework_config_file_parser/README.md

 * Decoupling responsibilities for strong contract boundaries at the expense of memory usage (compared to using a generator for Reading+Parsing).

-**ASSUMPTIONS:**

-* Look-ups are blocked on: Reading/Parsing/Consolidation of all files, so increased memory use from batching logical steps is okay if code is readable/maintainable/flexible-to-change.

 #### Parsing file contents to a common nested format

 The Parser handles the conversion of the file content into the common format.